Mosaic Gallery Page 1

 This is my first attempt made during a taster class at The Mosaic Oasis in Arlington Mass.
 It was made in roughly two hours and was based on a pattern I found in an Islamic Mosaic book.
 It is made on 4 1/2 inch square piece of MDF using the direct method with Winklemans porcelain tesserae.

 I wasn't satisfied with my first attempt making an Islamic design so I tried again.
 I had attempted to follow some of the Roman rules by avoiding triangles and offsetting the tesserae.
 My cutting skills were not very good which showed.
 I spent along time planning and trying to follow the Roman rules.
 Eventually I came to the conclusion that the best way to execute the design was to use all triangles.
 Eventually I came up with a composition using two sizes of squares, keystones and parallelograms.
 My cutting skills improved significantly but I still have a long way to go.
 I used a hybrid indirect method using clear contact paper over a cartoon I created in QCAD.
-The completed design made from Cinca porcelain tiles was then glued to a 7 1/2 square piece of 1/4 GoBoard which was attached to a custom frame I made from 1/4 Maple plywood and 3/4 inch Peruvian Walnut.

 Islamic Pattern #1